sjciasullo/javaCL_chess/README.md

 ### Wins and Challenges
 -   Design for such a big project with a lot of moving parts.
 Being able to visualize all the parts with the whole, knowing what way to organize the data in order to solve problems during design phase.
-- overriding the equals and hashCode methods for the Coordinate class brought me to a deeper understanding of overriding and Java's implementation of those Object methods
+- After being brought to the problem of using an array as a hash key, I was able to create a class of Coordinate objects for the hash.
+The meant I had to override the equals and hashCode methods for the Coordinate class which brought me to a deeper understanding of overriding a Java-defined method and Java's implementation of those Object methods.